Viewer Rating

 Colonial representatives gather in Philadelphia with the aim of establishing a set of governmental rules for the burgeoning United States.
 Benjamin Franklin and John Adams charge Thomas Jefferson with the task of writing a statement announcing the new country's emancipation from British rule.

-The film's celebratory portrayal of the American Revolution, emphasizing national unity, the wisdom of the Founding Fathers, and the establishment of a new nation based on enduring principles, aligns with traditional conservative patriotism.
+The film's central thesis celebrates the birth of the United States, emphasizing national independence, individual liberty, and the wisdom of the founding fathers in establishing a new nation based on enduring principles, which aligns with conservative interpretations of American history and values.

 The film '1776' features a traditional cast that accurately reflects the historical figures of the American Revolution, who were primarily white men.
 Its narrative focuses on the political and philosophical debates of the era, portraying these historical figures in a neutral to positive light without incorporating modern DEI critiques of traditional identities.